csev/sakai-scripts/README.md

     bash ubuntu.sh
     source ~/.sdkman/bin/sdkman-init.sh

-You should be able to exit from the super user shell and run the remaining commands as your egular user.

 Continue with the common steps below.
+Note we are doing all the steps below in WSL as root.

 Common Steps For Ubuntu, WSL, and Mac
 =====================================